-CORES is a non-profit public corporation under the aegis of the Ministry for the Ecological Transition.
+CORES is a non-profit public corporation under the aegis of the Ministry for the Ecological Transition and the Demographic Challenge.
 It is a separate legal entity, operating under private law.
 Its framework for action derives from Law 34/1998 on the hydrocarbons sector and Royal Decree 1716/2004.
 In December 2013, CORES was appointed Central Stockholding Entity as defined in Directive 2009/119/EC.

 CORES contributes to ensuring the security of the hydrocarbon supply in Spain through stockholding of petroleum products and control of the stocks held by the industry with regard to petroleum products, liquefied petroleum gases (LPG) and natural gas.
 Moreover, it has been the leading information resource in the hydrocarbon sector in Spain since its creation in 1995.